hamzakhalil10/luma-magento/readme.md

-# Automation Test Script for Gotoko CM Portal
+# Automation Test Script for Luma Magento (Sample Website for Testing)
 This repository contains the test script for automating 2 workflows identified in the Luma Magento Testing website

 Website URL: https://magento.softwaretestingboard.com/